Russell A. Pointer Sr. thanks God for Derek Chauvin’s murder conviction but says the struggle goes on.

 By Bobby Ross Jr. | The Christian Chronicle

-MINNEAPOLIS — To Russell A. Pointer Sr., fighting for justice is a biblical pursuit.
+MINNEAPOLIS — To Russell A. Pointer Sr., feeding hungry neighbors is biblical.
+So, too, is fighting for justice.

-But to prominent leaders from Gov. Tim Walz to U.S. Sen. Amy Klobuchar, he’s a familiar — and respected — advocate.
+But to prominent leaders from Minnesota Gov. Tim Walz to U.S. Sen. Amy Klobuchar, Pointer has become a familiar — and respected — advocate.

 RELATED: A tragic death, a tough dialogue

 Minnesota Attorney General Keith Ellison visited Pointer’s congregation — the state’s only predominantly Black Church of Christ — the same day CBS News’ “60 Minutes” featured Ellison’s high-profile role overseeing Chauvin’s prosecution.

 Pointer made the closing announcements at the end of a nearly two-hour worship assembly, then invited Ellison to speak.